sailccsa/sailccsa.github.io/_pages/index.md

 ---
 ## 2022 Season
-Winter Social Feb 5, 2022
+Winter Social Feb 5, 2022- CANCELLED

 Boatyard April 2, 2022

 Join our Facebook Group at https://www.facebook.com/groups/112029055498260

 ## Membership Forms
 here's the membership forms you might be looking for: